 Your search found 7 image(s) of Fairywand and Lizard's Tail.

-Look for it on moist slopes, bottomlands, wet savannas
+Habitat: Moist slopes, bottomlands, wet pine savannas

 Leaves evergreen, in basal rosettes, elliptic to oblanceolate, per Vascular Flora of the Carolinas (Radford, Ahles, & Bell, 1968).

 Fairywand is usually found only as scattered individuals, per Atlantic Coastal Plain Wildflowers (Nelson, 2006).

 Habitat: Swamps, overwash pools in stream floodplains, freshwater and oligohaline tidal marshes, semipermanently inundated rocky bars and shores, beaver ponds, ditches, usually where water ponds seasonally or periodically.
 In swamps of the Coastal Plain, Saururus often is dominant in large patches